December 24, 2020

 DACHER KELTNER Were there any moments where the beauty and awe caught you by surprise?
 Like, “Wow I never noticed this thing in nature could be so beautiful.”

 DACHER KELTNER I love that photo.
-I think those palm trees are great reminders that you don’t have got to Yosemite or go to the ocean to do the Noticing Nature practice— nature can be right in your backyard.
+I think those palm trees are great reminders that you don’t have to go to Yosemite or go to the ocean to do the Noticing Nature practice— nature can be right in your backyard.
 Or driving in Los Angeles.

 STACY BARE We feel this need to create such a distinct barrier between nature and manmade, and I think that’s part of the problem.
 And, you know, yesterday I was you know, there’s this shortcut that I take through town on my bike and it’s like a cool little gravel road.
 And I didn’t have to deal with traffic, And it’s on this canal.
 But there’s a ton of nature right on this canal and the practice, forced me to stop and think about that and force me to stop and see what was there.